 *Pictures and Vision for the R.A.U.
 Guesthouse/Hall of Tyrannus*

-In January of 2011 the Lord providentially granted us the opportunity to purchase 12 acres and an additional adjoining 5 acres in October 2012 one mile south of the border of South Sudan and five miles north of Moyo North Uganda.
-South Sudan became the world’s newest country in the world in July 2011.
+In January of 2011 the Lord providentially granted RAU the opportunity to purchase 12 acres and an additional adjoining 5 acres in October 2012 along with another 3 acres in 2017, one mile south of the border of South Sudan and five miles north of Moyo, North Uganda, near the trading center of Afoji.
+In 2022 an addition 5.6 acres was purchased on RAU eastern boundary.
+RAU’s land is within the blue and red boundaries in the satellite photo below.
+The red line indicates the land purchased in 2022.

-At our web site you can find the story of how the Lord connected the many “dots” to make this purchase possible.
+At our web site you can find the story of how the Lord connected the many โdotsโ to make this purchase possible.
 The Lord is to be praised!
-This land’s strategic location will enhance R.A.U.’s ability to bring in pastors, church leaders, church planters, and evangelists for retreats/conferences for Biblical encouragement with the expressed purpose that local congregations will be strengthened and become multiplying congregations.
-(See 2 Timothy 2:2 & Acts:19:9b-10).
-The R.A.U. compound will also serve as a base of operations to launch such conferences throughout North Uganda, South Sudan, Northeast Democratic Republic of Congo, and Lord willing further North so that the unreached and unengaged peoples in these regions will be reached with the glorious gospel.
+This landโs strategic location enhances R.A.U.โs ability to bring in pastors, church leaders, church planters, and evangelists for ย four-ten day on campusย teaching retreatsย with the expressed purpose that local congregations will be strengthened and become multiplying congregations.
+(See 2 Timothy 2:2 & Acts 19:9b-10).
+Agricultural training is also included with the biblical training during retreats as well for individual farmers, farm groups, and NGO’s working with refugees in the area.
+The R.A.U. compound also serves as a base of operations to launch such retreats throughout West Nile (Northwestern) Uganda, South Sudan, Democratic Republic of Congo, Republic of (North) Sudan, and Lord willing countries North Africa in the years ahead so that the unreached and unengaged peoples in these regions will be reached with the glorious gospel.

-The pictures below show the on going progress being made on the R.A.U.
-Guesthouse.
-The most recent pictures of the work will be added at the bottom of the page.
-Clicking on the individual pictures will increase them to full screen mode.
+The pictures below show the on going progressย which was being made on the R.A.U.
+Guesthouse/Hall of Tyrannus.
+The land was purchased in January of 2011 and building work began in August 2011. ย Clicking on the individual pictures will increase them to full screen mode.

 May the Lord grant wisdom in its building and provide for its completion!